Current quality assessment arrangements, including unannounced re-accreditation audits

 The Department may also make decisions about a provider’s accreditation in “exceptional circumstances”.

 On 25 October 2017, the independent Review of National Aged Care Quality Regulatory Processes was released.
-The Minister announced broad support for the direction of the report and that the Government would move as soon as possible to replace announced re-accreditation audits with unannounced audits in residential aged care services.
+The Minister announced broad support for the direction of the report.

 Unannounced re-accreditation audits are intended to capture a provider’s everyday performance against the Accreditation Standards.

 Additional information for residential aged care providers is available.

 Information is also available on the Quality Agency website.

 The Quality Agency assesses aged care services provided in the home and community and NATSIFACP through quality review processes.